-considered when looking at the likelihood of failure.
+A fracture mechanics model should be considered when looking at the likelihood of failure.
 The question would be whether the analysis should be under elastic or plastic conditions.
 It is important to understand how the environmental conditions are affecting the cracks.
-Is it brittle or more ductile or in other words what is the fracture toughness estimated to be?
+Is it brittle or more ductile?
+In other words, what is the fracture toughness estimated to be?

-The solution methodology for this problem would rely heavily on the fracture mechanics, metallurgical, and detailed finite element models.
+The solution methodology for this problem would rely heavily on the fracture mechanics, metallurgical and detailed finite element models.
 The uncertainty of the environment would also be considered in the problem.

 The end result of the work is that a safe and logical decision can be based on analysis and risk assessment of the results.
-Much valuable information can be gained, allowing for a better data based decision, rather than hip shooting.
-In any case the work should be evaluated by a professional engineering competent in fracture mechanics on "real world" problems.
+You can gain much valuable information, allowing for a better data based decision, rather than hip shooting.
+In any case, the work should be evaluated by a professional engineer competent in fracture mechanics on "real world" problems.